-In agreement with the Palestinian Authority, relevant safeguards under the Direct Financial Support mechanism will take into account the conclusion of the 'Review of ongoing financial assistance for Palestine'.
-The amount allocated for direct financial support is EUR 103 000 000 for the period of one year.
+Relevant safeguards under the Direct Financial Support mechanism will be implemented in accordance with the conclusion of the 'Review of ongoing financial assistance for Palestine '26, in particular Action 2, as agreed with the Palestinian Authority.
+The amount allocated for direct financial support is EUR 223 000 000 for the period of one year.
 This amount is based on the commitment of the partner country to allocate national budget resources to mitigate the socio-economic impact of the crises.

-&lt;sup>24 www.sanctionsmap.eu Note that the sanctions map is an IT tool for identifying the sanctions regimes.
+&lt;sup>25 www.sanctionsmap.eu Note that the sanctions map is an IT tool for identifying the sanctions regimes.
 The source of the sanctions stems from legal acts published in the Official Journal (OJ).
 In case of discrepancy, the OJ prevails.
 C(2023) 8300 final